Tsar: Serbia

-The title of tsar (Serbian car) was used officially by two monarchs, the previous monarchial title being that of king (kralj).
+The title of tsar (Serbian car) was used officially by two monarchs, the previous monarchical title being that of king (kralj).
 In 1345, Stefan Dušan began to style himself "Emperor of Serbs and Greeks" (the Greek renderings read "basileus and autokrator of Serbs and Romans"), and was crowned as such in Skopje on Easter (April 16) 1346 by the newly elevated Serbian patriarch, alongside the Bulgarian patriarch and archbishop of Ohrid.
 On the same occasion, he had his wife Helena of Bulgaria crowned as empress and his son associated in power as king.
 When Dušan died in 1355, his son Stefan Uroš V became the next emperor.
 The new emperor's uncle Simeon Uroš (Siniša) contested the succession and claimed the same titles as a dynast in Thessaly.
 After his death around 1370, he was succeeded in his claims by his son John Uroš, who retired to a monastery in about 1373.